XHMM/react-native-cloud-store/website/docs/api.md

 ### `kvSync`

-This method will call [synchronize()](https://developer.apple.com/documentation/foundation/nsubiquitouskeyvaluestore/1415989-synchronize) to immediately synchronizes in-memory keys and values with those stored on disk.
-You may need to call this method after set/remove operation.
+This method will call [synchronize()](https://developer.apple.com/documentation/foundation/nsubiquitouskeyvaluestore/1415989-synchronize) to explicitly synchronizes in-memory keys and values with those stored on disk.

+As apple doc said, the only recommended time to call this method is upon app launch, or upon returning to the foreground, to ensure that the in-memory key-value store representation is up-to-date.

 ```ts
 function kvSync(): Promise<void>